HorizonRobotics/SocialRobot/README.md

 ```bash
 python -m alf.bin.play --root_dir=~/tmp/goal_task --gin_file=goaltask_sac_pioneer.gin --record_file=goal_task.mp4
 ```
 You can find the gin config files for other tasks [here](examples).
+Training curves for the tasks are in folder [here](examples/figures).

 ### Demonstrating using keyboard and mouse